ninja7v/15game/README.md

-15game (or 15puzzle) coded in Pascal created by Luc PREVOST
+15game (or 15puzzle) coded in Pascal by Luc PREVOST

 There isn't any GUI, just compile and play directly into the terminal.